couscous/formulaone-database/circuits/README.md

 # Circuits
-This folder will contains all circuits images of F1.
-Track stroke width must be 10 and in pitlane must be 6.
+This folder contains tracks svgs and the databses that has a lot of information about the many circuits that F1 had been in his history.
+At the moment, in the database there are information for

+  - Silverstone
+  - Portimao
   - Monza

-## Credits
-All the images are taken from the Wikipedia pages related to the circuit
+  - Mugello
+  - Imola
+  - Red Bull Ring
+  - Bahrain
+  - Abu Dhabi
+  - Albert Park
+  - Istanbul Racing Circuit
+  - Sochi
+  - Spa Francorchamps
+  - Hungaroring

+# License
+All the tracks present in this repo are made by us.